Plains Indigenous peoples

-Plains indigenous peoples are recognised by the Taiwan government as "Pingpu Indigenous People".
+Plains indigenous peoples are recognized by the Taiwan government as "Pingpu Indigenous People".
 However, only the Kavalan sub-group has been given full rights and privileges.
 It was not until the mid-1980s that Plains indigenous peoples started gaining interest from historians and anthropologists, leading to increased public attention to this group.
 These indigenous groups are currently continuing to fight for their identity, rights, and recognition as Taiwanese indigenous peoples.
 In 2016, the Tsai Ing-wen administration promised to grant official recognition to the Plains indigenous peoples, and a draft bill is being reviewed by the Legislative Yuan as of June 2018.

+As of 2012 there were 80,000 people identified as Plains Indigenous people in Taiwan and an estimated 200,000 people are descendants of the Plains Indigenous Peoples.